• Home

 Due to its bulbous appearance it’s definitely not going to sit flush against a wall (but don’t make this a deal-breaker – I wouldn’t.
 I like it, personally! )

 All esthetics aside, it has a 45 oz capacity (enough for roughly about 10 beverages) Only bugaboo here with the tank’s design is that it MUST be removed for refilling as there is no lid or accessible opening with which to do so.
-There is a gripper pocket area and a slight bulge in the middle which marks the max-fill line.
+There is a gripper pocket area near the top and a slight bulge in the middle which marks the max-fill line.

 It does not come with a filter, so if this is important to you you may want to consider the use of bottled water or a filtration pitcher.